LSSTScienceCollaborations/StackClub/README.md

 ## Contact

 We welcome your input!
 Please post questions and suggestions in the [issues](https://github.com/LSSTScienceCollaborations/DMStackClub/issues) of this repository.
-You can contact the organizers directly via the links below:
+You can also contact the following points of contact directly via the links below:

 * Greg Madejski (SLAC, [Madejski](https://github.com/LSSTScienceCollaborations/DMStackClub/issues/new?body=@kMadejski))
 * Alex Drlica-Wagner (Fermilab, [@kadrlica](https://github.com/LSSTScienceCollaborations/DMStackClub/issues/new?body=@kadrlica))